Zarkend/Car-Rental/README.md

 ### Command line

-Open the CMD, go to the web api project folder (Car-Rental\TestCompany.CarRental) and use the following command
+Open the CMD, go to the web api project folder (Car-Rental/TestCompany.CarRental/TestCompany.CarRental) and use the following command

         dotnet run